velodrome-finance/contracts/SPECIFICATION.md

 is not critical.
 This is mentioned as a courtesy to integrators that may depend on the ratio of `K` to `totalSupply`as a way of measuring the value of LP tokens.

-### PairFees
+### PoolFees

-Pair helper contract that stores pool trading fees to keep them separate from the liquidity pool.
+Pool helper contract that stores pool trading fees to keep them separate from the liquidity pool.

 ### Router